Azevedo leaves WTO with an uncertain future amid Trump threats | DW | 01.09.2020

 Yet whoever takes up the now vacant position of director-general of the World Trade Organization will have an unenviable job on their hands.

-Roberto Azevedo, the Brazilian, whose period in charge ended this week after seven years, has left the role a year earlier than originally planned.
-He said that decision was personal, but few would blame him for wanting to get out of an organization that has been beset by multiple problems and criticisms in recent years.
+Brazil's Roberto Azevedo, whose period in charge ended this week after seven years, has left the role a year earlier than originally planned.
+He said the decision was personal, but few would blame him for wanting to get out of an organization that has been beset by multiple problems and criticism in recent years.

 The most fundamental question facing the global trade body regards its relevance.
 When the WTO was founded in 1995 as the direct descendant of the General Agreement on Tariffs and Trade (GATT), the mood around global trade was unrecognizable from how it is in 2020.